Struggling to get high quality biopsies?

 Sometimes, it might be desirable to maintain all cell types of the biopsy or at least also the cancer-associated cells next to the cancer cells.
 The Cancer Cell Line Medium XF should be used in this case.
 This medium supports all cell types, including the cancer stem cells to maintain the tumor biology.
 Although this is the fastest way to obtain a patient-derived cell culture, we call it quick and dirty, because non-cancer cells may overgrow cancer and particularly the CSCs.
 Please check Figure 3 and our Application Note for the unselective isolation of cells from solid tumors or xenografts.

 Figure 3: Rapid process from biopsy to assayable culture.
 The tumor cell preparation can be given directly into the Cancer Cell Line Medium XF.
+The medium supports all cells no matter what tissue they were isolated from.
 This quick and dirty approach allows all cells to develop but also maintains cancer stem cells that further drive the development of the culture.
 Note: if the ratio of non-cancer cells over cancer cells is too high, the culture may be overgrown by non-cancer cells, typically fibroblasts.

 Therefore, when designing an assay panel for routine drug candidate testing and optimization or an HTS campaign with a primary cell culture from a biopsy, we recommend using an advanced workflow as described in the next section.